uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_variation_user_mean.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::stats::variation function is used to compute array of variation (variation for each dataset's dimension) with the provided mean values.
+The oneapi::mkl::stats::variation function is used to compute an array of variation (variation for each dataset's dimension) with the provided mean values.

 :ref:`onemkl_stats_variation_user_mean` supports the following precisions for data: